Amazon and trade unions: United States

 On April 1, 2022, the National Labor Relations Board announced that Amazon workers at the JFK8 warehouse in Staten Island, New York City voted to approve the union.
 2,654 voted in favor of a union while 2,131 voted against a union.
 As of April 2022, the JFK8 warehouse is currently Amazon's only unionized workplace in the United States.

 On December 22, 2021, Amazon agreed in a settlement with the NLRB to allow more easily the 750,000 employees in the US to organize including allowing workers to be on property for longer than 15 minutes before and after their shifts for union organizing purposes.
-Since the beginning of the Corona pandemic, more than 75 complaints have been lodged against Amazon according to the NLRB.
+Since the beginning of the COVID-19 pandemic, more than 75 complaints have been lodged against Amazon according to the NLRB.

-In 2000, the Communications Workers of America and the United Food and Commercial Workers launched unionization drives for Amazon workers after unrest over a number of layoffs and a significant drop in employee stock options.
-In response, the company set up a section on its internal website giving advice to managers on how to spot workers attempting to organize and how to convince them not to.
-In 2001, 850 employees in Seattle were laid off by Amazon after a unionization drive.
-The Washington Alliance of Technological Workers (WashTech) accused the company of violating union laws and claimed Amazon managers subjected them to intimidation and heavy propaganda.
-Amazon denied any link between the unionization effort and layoffs.
+In 2000, the Communications Workers of America and the United Food and Commercial Workers launched unionization drives for Amazon workers after a series of layoffs and a significant drop in employee stock options.
+In response, the company set up a section on its internal website advising managers on how to spot workers attempting to organize and how to convince them not to.
+A year later, 850 employees in Seattle were laid off by Amazon after a unionization drive.
+The Washington Alliance of Technology Workers (WashTech-CWA) accused the company of violating union laws and claimed that Amazon managers subjected them to intimidation and heavy propaganda.
+Amazon denied any connection between the unionization effort and the layoffs.

+In 2018, the thousand plus Muslim and Somali migrant workforce at the Shakopee, Minnesota warehouse negotiated with Amazon for a lighter workload during the Ramadan fast.
+They were supported by the Awood Center, a worker center, backed by Service Employee International Union.
+It is the first time workers negotiated with Amazon.